 3.)
 Increase Your Follow Distance

-The reason being that if someone in front of you has to abruptly stop or slow down you will have adequate time to react and adjust your speed or direction.
+The reason is that if someone in front of you has to abruptly stop or slow down you will have adequate time to react and adjust your speed or direction.
 In practicing this, you may arrive at your destination a few minutes later than normal, but you will be practicing safe driving and protect yourself and your vehicle from harm – which is most important?

 4.)
 Drive and Accelerate Slowly

 Slippery conditions make it difficult for your tires to get grip on the road.
-Going slow and taking care with any change in speed OR direction will massively improve your driving experience.
+Going slow and taking care of any change in speed OR direction will massively improve your driving experience.
 This tip is true for loose sand and gravel, rain, snow, and ice on the roads.
 With these conditions comes less tire traction on the roads.

 While trying to move from a stop, or if you are trying to turn or accelerate in slippery conditions, it is better to overcompensate than undercompensate.
 If you can feel that the road is slippery or that your vehicle is not behaving as it normally would due to the road conditions, slowing down will not only allow your vehicle to function properly in those conditions but will give you the extra time you may need to stop or turn to avoid a hazard.

 5.)
 Decelerate Slowly